 Cost and payment: $18 per application, which is payable 1) by the person completing the application via a credit card or bank draft transaction (default), or 2) clubs/leagues may cover the cost for some or all of their staff members by purchasing one-time use, prepaid codes.

-Purchasing prepaid codes (for registrars or club officials): Submit the US Club Soccer Background Screening Prepaid Code Request Form.
+Purchasing prepaid codes (for registrars or club officials ONLY): Submit the US Club Soccer Background Screening Prepaid Code Request Form.
 From that page, you may purchase your desired quantity of one-time use, prepaid codes and then distribute these unique codes to some or all of your coaches/staff members for use during the background screening application payment process at zero cost to them.
 All applicants will have the opportunity to enter a prepaid code during the background screening application process.

 Links: US Club Soccer’s registration platform, powered by SportsEngine (formerly known as KYCK Play) (for competitive staff) / Rec Registration Form #R003-R (for rec staff)